Tasmanian Tiger (Thylacine) Marsupial Tiger

 The life expectancy of a Tasmanian tiger was about 5 to 7 years.

-Photo: The Last Wild Tasmanian Tiger Shot
+How the Last Wild Tasmanian Tiger was Killed

-The last wild Tasmanian tiger was shot earlier on 6 May 1930 by Wilf Batty, a farmer from Mawbanna in northeast Tasmania.
+The last wild Tasmanian tiger was shot dead on 6 May 1930 by Wilf Batty, a farmer from Mawbanna in northeast Tasmania.
 Wilf claimed that the Tasmanian tiger was killing chickens.
 When Wilf brought the dead thylacine's body home, his dogs fled and didn't return for three days.
 (The dog does look frightened in the photograph).
 Since 1930, many people have claimed to have sighted Tasmanian tigers in the wild, but these sighting have never been confirmed.

-Benjamin the last Tasmanian Tiger
+How the World's Last Tasmanian Tiger Died

-Why The Tasmanian Tiger Became Extinct Why the Tasmanian Tiger is Extinct
+Why The Tasmanian Tiger Became Extinct

 The Tasmanian tiger became extinct because of excessive hunting, habitat loss, and introduced diseases introduced by European settlers.
 The animal was falsely accused of being a sheep killer and both private and government bounty schemes were introduced to eradicate them.